goostleek/goostleek.github.io/content/about-me.md

 know I'm not done yet and am always looking for new opportunities to learn and grow.

-As a passionate software engineer, I hold a deep appreciation for the craft and an ever-burning curiosity to explore new solutions.
+As a passionate software engineer, I hold a deep appreciation for the craft and an ever-burning curiosity to explore new tools and technologies and use them to forge working solutions.
 I tackle problems with the patience and precision they deserve, always with a mindset geared towards efficient and sustainable outcomes.

 As an open-source contributor, I find joy in giving back to the community that has shaped me.
 I believe in the collective power of innovation and the sharing of knowledge that open-source embodies.

 So join me at `CoreDumps`, where each [post](/posts) is a step on our shared path of technological exploration and growth.
-Together, we’ll sift through the bytes and bits of the software world :rocket:
+Together, we’ll sift through the bytes and bits of the software engineering world :rocket: